pimatic/pimatic-guide/development/providing-devices.html.md

 <script src="https://gist.github.com/sweetpi/9157350.js?file=device-constructor.coffee"></script>

+### Destroy Function

+The destroy function is called when the device is deleted or modified.
+It must unregister event handlers and clear timers typically used for polling updates.
+Finally, the `super()` function must be called.

 #### Predefined devices

 If you don't want to define an exotic device try to use a [predefined Device](/docs/lib/devices.html) as base class.